This Sri Lanka 3 week itinerary is based on travel to Sri Lanka during July and August.

 As Sri Lanka is a compact little country, most distances take between 3-4 hours by car, much longer on public transport.

-We found using private drivers to be the easiest way as a family to get around with limited time, but it did take a chunk out of our budget.
+We found using private drivers to be the easiest way as a family to get around, especially as we had limited time on our during our 3 week Sri Lanka itinerary, but it did take a chunk out of our budget.
 We also loved the fact we could stop whenever we wanted – if the girls needed a wee for example (as opposes to being on a bus without a toilet) and we could pull over if we fancied buying some fruit from a roadside stall, if we saw wild elephants on the road or if simply wanted to take a photo.

 If we had been travelling Sri Lanka for a longer period, we would definitely have prioritised taking cheaper public transport, the bus or the train.